Bios

 Partner Frank Scibilia co-chairs Pryor Cashman’s Copyright and Music practices and is a member of the Litigation and Intellectual Property Groups.

-A highly accomplished intellectual property and entertainment lawyer and litigator, Frank has for over 25 years handled and litigated complex copyright and related issues—especially those concerning the exploitation of music on emerging digital platforms—for clients including major and independent music publishers and record labels, music industry trade organizations, licensing collectives, content aggregators, and individual songwriters and recording artists.
+A highly accomplished intellectual property and entertainment lawyer and litigator, Frank has for nearly 30 years handled complex copyright and related issues—especially those concerning the exploitation of music on emerging digital platforms—for clients including major and independent music publishers and record labels, music industry trade organizations, licensing collectives, content aggregators, and individual songwriters and recording artists.

 Frank’s work has had a direct financial impact on his music industry clients, their songwriters and recording artists, and the industry as a whole.
+Prospective buyers and sellers of catalogs of music assets turn to Frank for his skillful and thorough copyright due diligence of these assets, which provides invaluable assistance in determining the overall value of the music assets.
 His deep knowledge of copyright law as it applies to the music industry—including the intricacies of the Digital Millennium Copyright Act, the Music Modernization Act, and the statutory licenses in Sections 114 and 115 and termination provisions in Sections 203 and 304 of the U.S. Copyright Act—helps his clients anticipate legal issues and trends, navigate obstacles, and achieve success in litigation and business transactions.
-Frank is engaged at the forefront of the firm’s practices in litigation, transactions and regulatory work precisely because his clients often have common interests across all three.

 Stephen Sessa